 South Africa's Zuma downplays rumours of cabinet reshuffle

 South Africa's President Jacob Zuma on Tuesday downplayed the possibility of a cabinet reshuffle following months of speculation that he would fire some ministers after a failed bid to remove him as leader of the ruling party.
-The president of Africa's most industrialised economy faced a revolt from inside the African National Congress in November after an anti-corruption watchdog called for a judicial inquiry into alleged influence-peddling in Zuma's government.
+South African President Jacob Zuma greets supporters at a rally to commemorate the 105th birthday of his ruling African National Congress , in Soweto, South Africa January 8, 2017.

 Discussions